-You can check the details of each BSc and MSc programme on our website.
-On the bachelor's level all programmes start with a Common First Year, so all students study the same modules and have time until April to decide which programme they continue their studies with.
-On the master's level you can consult with the Programme Director or the Recruitment and Marketing Centre.
+You can check the details of each programme on our website.
+On the bachelor's level, all programmes start with a Common First Year, so all students study the same modules and have time until April to decide which programme they continue their studies with.
+On the master's level, you can consult with the Programme Director or the Marketing and Admissions Center.

 Yes, it is possible to be a visiting student on the bachelor's level if you are a citizen of the European Union.
 It means that you can study only one semester at IBS, choose from a wide selection of BSc modules (up to 30 credits) and at the end of the semester you will receive a transcript from IBS.